alextanhongpin/clean-architecture-learn/application-service/rehydrate-persistence.md

 - the user state is then rehydated
 - validate the token has not yet expired (local validation)

+Improvement:
+- the current persistence validator accepts a User pointer.
+Should we be more specific in what fields it should validate?
+Would it lead to an explosion of interfaces?

 ```go
 package main